Skip to main content

 Verify the Setup

-# Confirm CockroachDB is serving metrics in-cluster
+# Confirm a node is serving metrics on its HTTP endpoint

-curl -s http://localhost:8080/_status/vars | grep sql_query_count
+curl -s http://localhost:8080/_status/vars | grep -E '^sql_query_count'

 Troubleshooting